Portugal exits bailout poorer and long way from recovery

 On Saturday, Portugal becomes the second euro zone state after Ireland to exit a bailout, having stuck to the European Union's recipe of belt-tightening to beat the euro zone crisis.

-But a shock 0.7 percent drop in its GDP in the first quarter points to the risks inherent in an economic recovery plan which, by focussing on fuelling export growth by cutting labour costs, has become dependent on volatile foreign demand.
+But a shock 0.7 percent drop in its GDP in the first quarter points to the risks inherent in an economic recovery plan which, by focusing on fuelling export growth by cutting labor costs, has become dependent on volatile foreign demand.

 That data, released on Thursday, also illustrated how far the country is from a lasting economic recovery.